Answers to your questions

 The role of the Office of Human Rights, Equity and Harassment Prevention is to assist the parties in understanding the process, the choices available within that process, and any supports that may be needed throughout.

-A number of the women who came forward chose a restorative justice process.
 Restorative justice consistently uses restorative, collaborative processes.

 The restorative justice process may be difficult for people to understand.
 But it’s intended to focus on those most directly harmed, on understanding and repairing the harm caused, on holding individuals accountable, and on reinforcing a safe and respectful environment.